bartificer/programming-by-stealth/docs/pbs89.md

 So, in this instalment we'll focus purely on my sample solution to the challenge set at the end of [Instalment 88](https://bartificer.net/pbs88) — the addition of a single new feature to our currency conversion web app.
 We'll end the instalment with a new challenge, one intended to keep you occupied until instalment 92 (about 6 weeks).
 Instalments 90 and 91 will continue our review of the various hats objects wear in JavaScript.

+## Matching Podcast Episode

+Listen along to this instalment on [episode 662 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2020/01/ccatp-622/).

+<a href="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/CCATP_2020_01_25.mp3?autoplay=0&loop=0&controls=1" >Download the MP3</a>

 ## The Problem to be Solved

 The starting point for this challenge was a working solution to the previous challenge.
 That's to say, a web app that presents the user with a number of cards containing currency conversion rates.
 Each card shows the rates for one base currency against a list of other currencies.
 Users have the ability to dismiss cards and to create new cards for the currencies of their choice.
 For extra credit there was also the option to add some UI to allow user to choose the currencies listed in the cards.